Federated Robustness Propagation: Sharing Robustness in Heterogeneous Federated Learning: Experiments

 \subsection{Comparison to baselines}

 To demonstrate the effectiveness of the proposed FedRBN, we compare it with baselines on two benchmarks.
 We repeat each experiment for three times with different seeds.
-We introduce two more baselines: personalized meta-FL extended with FAT (FATMeta)~\cite{fallah2020personalized} and federated robust training (FedRob)~\cite{reisizadeh2020robust}.
+We introduce two more baselines: a proposed baseline combining FATAvg with DBN, personalized meta-FL extended with FAT (FATMeta)~\citep{fallah2020personalized} and federated robust training (FedRob)~\citep{reisizadeh2020robust}.
 Because FedRob requires a project matrix of the squared size of image and the matrix is up to $256^2\times256^2$ on \textsc{DomainNet} which does not fit into a common GPU, we exclude it from comparison.
 Given the same setting, we constrain the computation cost in the similar scale for cost-fair comparison.
 We evaluate methods on two FRP settings. \textbf{1) Propagate from a single domain}.
 In reality, a powerful computation center may join the FL with many other users, e.g., mobile devices.
 Therefore, the computation center is an ideal node for the computation-intensive AT.
 Due to limitations of data collection, the center may only have access to a single domain, resulting gaps to most other users.
 We evaluate how well the robustness can be propagated from the center to others. \textbf{2) Propagate from a few multi-domain AT users}.
 In this case, we assume that to reduce the total training time, ST users are exempted from the AT tasks in each domain.
-Thus, an ST user wants to gain robustness from other same-domain users.
-The different-domain users may hinder the robustness performance due to the domain gaps in adversarial samples.
+Thus, an ST user wants to gain robustness from other same-domain users, but the different-domain users may hinder the robustness due to the domain gaps in adversarial samples. \\ \textbf{Benchmark.} \cref{tbl:bmk_single_source_prop} shows that our method outperforms all baselines for all tasks, while it associates to only small overhead (for optimizing PNC losses) compared to the full-AT case.
+Importantly, we show that only $20\%$ users and less than 33\% time complexity of the full-AT setting are enough to achieve robustness comparable to the best fully-trained baseline.
+Contradicting FATAvg+DBN and FATBN confirmed the importance of DBN in robustness but also show its limitation on handling data heterogeneity.
+Thus, FedRBN ($\lambda=0$) is proposed to simultaneously address data and hardware heterogeneity by efficiently propagating robustness through BNs.
+To fully exploit the robustness complying users' hardware limitations, the PNC loss ($\lambda>0$) is used and improves the robustness significantly.
+When $\lambda=1$, the trained inclines to be more robust but less accurate on clean samples.
+Instead, $\lambda=0.5$ provides a fairly nice trade-off between accuracy and robustness, for which we use the parameter generally. \\ \textbf{Stronger attacks.} To fully evaluate the robustness, we experiment with more attack methods, including MIA \citep{dong2018boosting}, AutoAttack (AA) \citep{croce2020reliable} and LSA \citep{narodytska2016simple}.
+A strong score-based blackbox attacks such as Square Attack \citep{andriushchenko2020square} (included in AA) can avoid the trip fake robustness due to obfuscated gradient Even evaluated by different attacks (see \cref{tbl:eval_attacks}), our method still outperforms others. \\ \textbf{Compare to full efficient AT}.
+In \cref{tbl:bmk_single_source_prop_free}, we show that when computation time is comparable, our method can achieve both better RA and SA than full-AT baselines.
+For results to be comparable, we train FedRBN for limited 150 epochs while Free AT for 300 epochs.
+Although Free AT improves the robustness compared to FATAvg, it also greatly sacrifices SA performance.
+Thanks to stable convergence and decoupled BN, FedRBN maintains both accurate and robust performance though the AT is not `free' for a few users.